 2. Ask them if they offer free overnight parking.

 Once you reach a nearby Walmart, go inside and ask their staff if they offer the free Walmart overnight RV parking.

-- You can first see if any other RVs are already packed in the back of the parking lot for the night to see if this might be an RV friendly Walmart
+- You can first see if any other RVs are already parked in the back of the parking lot for the night to see if this might be an RV friendly Walmart.

 - When asking staff, let them know that it’s just for a quick overnight stop and you’ll be on your way in the morning.

 - If they say no, you can ask them if they know any nearby store that offers it.